 1) Two courses devoted to social theory.
 One of these must be RCSSCI 301: The Origins of Social Science Thinking.
 This course focuses on the early development of political economy, sociology, and psychology in both Europe and the U.S. The second theory course will be chosen in consultation with the STP Major advisor.

-2) At least one research methods course in social science inquiry that includes quantitative component, usually SOC 310, STATS 250, or ECON 404.
+2) At least one research methods course in social science inquiry that includes a quantitative component, usually STATS 250, SOC 310, or ECON 404.

-3) A minimum of four upper-level courses (at least one of these outside the RC) that are integral to the plan the student outlined in the Individual Concentration Proposal.
+3) A minimum of 16 credits and four upper-level courses, at least one of these outside the RC, that are integral to the plan the student outlined in the Individual Concentration Proposal.

 4) RCSSCI 460: Senior Project Seminar.
 Typically taken by all STP majors during the Fall of the senior year.

 5) Completion of a Senior Project.
 This requirement, considered the culmination of the concentration, is usually completed through RCSSI 460 under the supervision of a faculty mentor.
 Students work closely with their respective faculty mentors, meeting regularly to discuss the projects and their writing.
 A Senior Project can take many forms:

 a) One type of senior project stems from an internship or field study in the U.S. or abroad which synthesizes on-going involvement in a “real world” setting with critical and conceptual analysis and personal reflection.
 Typically, the project is documented in a written report of about 15-25 pages.